thysaniayu/thysaniayu.github.io/_pages/about.md

 # 🔥 News
+- *2022.03*: &nbsp;🎉🎉 One paper conditionally accepted to SIGGRAPH 2022 (journal track)!
 - *2022.03*: &nbsp;🎉🎉 I have been admitted to the Direct Doctorate programme in the ETH Zurich Department of Computer Science!
 - *2022.03*: &nbsp;🎉🎉 Our paper NICE-SLAM is accepted to CVPR 2022!